-Under the sponsorship of the Brico Fund, a philanthropic organization based in Milwaukee Wisconsin, Mr. McAvoy worked with the University of Wisconsin Milwaukee’s Chancellor and senior faculty at the School of Freshwater Sciences to establish the Center for Water Policy.
-He serves as an Adjunct Professor at the School teaching a water law class and he currently is working with partners from the private sector, government and the academic community to shape new water resource policies and programs for Wisconsin and the Great Lakes Region including the effective implementation of the landmark Great Lakes Compact.
+Peter McAvoy is the former Director of the Center for Water Policy at the University of Wisconsin-Milwaukee’s School of Freshwater Sciences.
+Under the sponsorship of the Brico Fund, a philanthropic organization based in Milwaukee Wisconsin, McAvoy worked with the University’s Chancellor and senior faculty at the School of Freshwater Sciences to establish the Center for Water Policy.
+He also serves as an Adjunct Professor at the School and Brico Senior Fellow for Law and the Environment teaching a water law class and works with partners from the private sector, government and the academic community to shape new water resource policies and programs for Wisconsin and the Great Lakes Region, including the effective implementation of the landmark Great Lakes Compact.

 Earlier in his career McAvoy was the Great Lakes and Pacific Regional Administrator for the National Oceanic and Atmospheric Administration’s U.S. Coastal Management Program.
 He served on the U.S. Environmental Protection Agency/State Department’s international negotiating team that resulted in major revisions in the U.S. / Canada Great Lakes Water Quality Agreement, for which he received EPA’s Bronze Medal for his technical management and legal support during the negotiations.
-He also served as the Governor of Wisconsin’s lead person on developing acid rain, water diversion and soil conservation legislation in the 1980’s.
+He also served as the Governor of Wisconsin’s lead person on developing acid rain, protections for the Great Lakes and soil conservation legislation in the 1980’s.